symonk/kafkac/docs/index.md

 ---

+### Developer Guide

+This section includes the 'must knows' when interacting with the `kafkac` library.

+#### Access debug logs:

+If you have a need to debug the consumer and access the underlying `librdkafka` debug logs, this can be achieved by providing either a coma separated string to `debug="...,..."` when instantiating the async consumer.
+The supported options for this are: `cgrp,topic,fetch,consumer`.
+Alternatively, if `KAFKA_CONFIG` contains a comma separated string of some or more of these values, kafkac will parse it.
+Priority is given to the specified `debug=""` string if provided.

+---

+---

 ### Benchmarks

 Below are some benchmarks that preload various levels of messages onto a topic, run a `kafkac` consumer to